Crisis PR Matters: Even for Small Business Owners Who Don’t Know How to Use the Internet

 Nichols Hardware prides itself on being a “step back in time” – where service is personal, the floorboards are creaky, and receipts are written by hand.
 The century-old family hardware store in Purcellville came under fire recently.
 A customer took to Facebook in May 2018 to share she witnessed a store employee belittle a Boy Scout in uniform and his father – when the boy came into the store to ask if supplies for an Eagle Scout project could be donated.

 In the customer’s telling, the employee was rude to the boy and his father – threw them out of the store – and tossed in some anti-gay slurs and negative comments about boy scouting.
 Other employees in the store did nothing.
+It’s important to note down incidents of harassment, like the use of insulting nicknames, so you have proof.

 This had all the makings of going nuclear – and it did.